Easy Vietnamese Spring Rolls Recipe With Spicy Ginger Dipping Sauce

 The key to rolling spring rolls really is to work fast to keep the rice paper from sticking too much to the surface you are rolling them on.
 My best advice is to take a few different bowls and place all of your finely chopped ingredients into each bowl so that they are readily available, and organized for when you are assembling your spring rolls.

-Authentic Fresh Vietnamese Shrimp Spring Rolls + Spicy Ginger Dipping Sauce (Gluten Free, Dairy Free)
+Authentic Fresh Vietnamese Spring Roll Recipe + Spicy Ginger Dipping Sauce (Gluten Free, Dairy Free)

 20 Rice Papers